shaurya-148/MPU6050-shaurya/content/assignments/full-stack/_index.md

 1. Communication
 1. User Interface

-You're half way there!
+You're halfway there!
 In one fell swoop, we're going to finish off the last two.

 ## Assignment